mmnavarr/malcosaurus/blog/2020-09-22-initial-blog.md

 Next on the list is Rust/Clojure.. soon!

 #### Databases
 I started my career with SQL dbs and have only professionally worked with SQL dbs.
-PostgresDB is my personal favorite.
+PostgreSQL is my personal favorite.
 Professionally, I've been work with SQL Server the past few.

 I've worked with DynamoDB and Firebase's Firestore but haven't worked too heavily with non-relational databases.